leivermoreno/pinterest-scraper/README.md

 Automation to scrape and download pins from pinterest.
 It consists of two stages.

 **First stage:** it performs a search for boards matching the query and scrapes all pin urls within them.
-The scraped urls are saved to a sqlite database and marked to be downloaded later.
+The scraped urls are saved to a postgres database and marked to be downloaded later.

 **Second stage:** it reads all pin urls marked as pending and yield the requests.
 When the response arrives, download the img, save pin html and img path in a new row to feed export.